 Do I Really Need an Injury Lawyer After a Neck or Back Injury?

 Sometimes, the insurance company will quickly offer you a settlement after a car wreck.
 The adjuster may even discourage you from contacting a lawyer, saying it’s not worth the time and money.
 However, lawyers play an essential role in car accident claims and lawsuits.
 Here are three reasons why.

-Your Attorney Will Look Out for Your Interests
+Your Attorney Will Look Out for Your Best Interests

 For example, our team worked with a brother and sister who were hit by a drunk driver.
 In addition to other injuries, both victims also experienced significant neck and back pain.
 Before trial, the insurance company offered them a total of $25,000.
 Based on our investigation, we knew this offer was absurd and wouldn’t come close to covering the true costs of the injuries.

 We prepared the case for trial and selected a jury.
-After the opening days of the trial, the insurance company had a change of heart and agreed to pay the full policy limits.
+After the opening days, the insurance company had a change of heart and agreed to pay the full policy limits.
 The final settlement amount was more than five times the insurance company’s initial offer.

-While every case is different, it’s always worthwhile to get a personalized case evaluation from an attorney before settling your claim.
-Once you settle your claim, you can’t go back and demand additional compensation, even if your condition worsens or you need another surgery.
+While every case is different, it’s always worthwhile to get a personalized case evaluation from an attorney before finalizing your claim.
+Once you settle, you can’t go back and demand additional compensation, even if your condition worsens or you need another surgery.

 Your Attorney Only Gets Paid if You Get Compensation for Your Injuries

-So, there’s no risk or commitment involved when you contact our office and get advice about your case, and any fees you eventually pay will come out of the results we get.
-The insurance company’s argument that you can’t afford a lawyer doesn’t hold up.
+There’s no risk or commitment involved when you contact our office and get advice about your personal injury case.
+Any fees you eventually pay will come out of the results we get.
+The insurance company’s argument that you can’t afford a car accident lawyer doesn’t hold up.